A 'tasty' protein may lead to new ways to treat metabolic and immune diseases

-Category: Environment Hits: 1The same taste-sensing molecule that helps you enjoy a meal from your favorite restaurant may one day lead to improved ways to treat diabetes and other metabolic and immune diseases.
+Category: Environment Hits: 6The same taste-sensing molecule that helps you enjoy a meal from your favorite restaurant may one day lead to improved ways to treat diabetes and other metabolic and immune diseases.
 TRPM5 is a specialized protein that is concentrated in the taste buds, where it helps relay messages to and from cells.
 It has long been of interest to researchers due to its roles in taste perception and blood sugar regulation.

 Read more https://www.sciencedaily.com/releases/2021/06/210624135523.htm